glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 For our purposes we will just be adding a new starting location for now.

-## Creating a repository changes file
+## Creating a repository file
-In GlacierKit, right-click on the `content/chunk0` folder and create a new file named `changes.repository.json`.
-(The exact filename doesn't really matter, as long as it ends with `.repository.json` but for this tutorial we'll use `changes.repository.json`).
+In GlacierKit, right-click on the `content/chunk0` folder and create a new file named `hitman_campaign_demo.repository.json`.
+(The exact filename doesn't really matter, as long as it ends with `.repository.json` but for this tutorial we'll use `hitman_campaign_demo.repository.json`).

-## Modifying the repository changes file
+## Modifying the repository file
-In GlacierKit, click on the `changes.repository.json` file.
+In GlacierKit, click on the `hitman_campaign_demo.repository.json` file.
 You will see the repository editor:
 ![repository.png](resources/repository.png)
 Click on the `New item` button.